 For The Eggless Blueberry Buckle

-- Baking Powder: Baking powder is a leavening agent and is absolutely necessary for the eggless blueberry buckle.
+- Baking Powder: This leavening agent is essential for the lift.

-- Vanilla: Use pure vanilla extract for the best flavor.
+- Vanilla: Enhances flavor; use pure vanilla extract for the best flavor.

 How To Make Eggless Blueberry Buckle